All content copyright © 2010-2024 Frank Revelo, www.frankrevelo.com

 Engage pelvic muscles (mula bandha) whenever possible, same muscles targeted by Kegel exercises.

 10+ pullups (palms facing away from body) on even days, 10+ chinups (palms facing towards body) on odd days.
 Neutral grip pullups (palms facing each other) also possible.
-For both pullups and chinups, maintain hollow body posture, lean backwards and look up, to focus on back rather than lower chest muscles.
-One-arm inclined rows is alternative to pullups/chinups when horizontal bar not available, such as when camping: wrap rope around support (such as tree), tie to stick with clove hitch, lean backwards, bend and straighten arm in rowing motion, repeat with other arm.
+For both pullups and chinups, hands about shoulder width apart, maintain hollow body posture, lean backwards slightly, to focus on back rather than lower chest muscles.
+One-arm inclined row is alternative to pullups/chinups when horizontal bar not available, such as when camping: wrap rope around support (such as tree), tie to stick with clove hitch, lean backwards, bend and straighten arm in rowing motion, repeat with other arm.
 Use 6m mil-550 paracord as rope, doubled to 3m, fed through 1m of 1000d cordura tunnel to protect paracord from abrasion by support.
 Dynamic strength of single mil-550 paracord about 110 lbs (50 kg), hence dynamic strength of doubled paracord about 220 lbs (100 kg).
 If bar/support for pullups/rowing located elsewhere, perform exercises later in day, after remainder of routine.

 100 steps (per leg) running in place, ideally in under 60 seconds.
 Strengthens hip flexor and ankle stabilizer muscles and Achilles tendon, develops good running form, cardio exercise, bone vibration exercise.
 Running in place can cause injury if done with bad form (twisted ankle, torn Achilles tendon or tendon insertion into heel bone), so start slow and then pick up pace.